carlyrichmond/rum-record-store/README.md

 Running the UI and server together requires starting both components via the below commands from folder *rum-records-store*.
 Note that the `npm install` command only needs to be run on the first run to download local dependencies from npm.

-UI
+React & Node.js (* denotes js or ts implementations)
 ```
-npm install
 nx serve rum-records-react

+// Option 1: JavaScript
+nx serve record-store-server-node-js

+// Option 2: TypeScript
-nx serve rum-records-angular --port 4205
+nx serve record-store-server-node-ts
 ```

-SERVER (see launch.json for sample vmArgs)
+The application will be available at http://localhost:4200/ by default unless you set an alternative port.
+In which case you will need to change the allowed origins on the Node.js backend.
+The React application connects to the Node.js application running at http://localhost:3333/. *Please only run one of record-store-server-node-js or record-store-server-node-ts to prevent a port conflict as they both resolve to the same server!*

+Angular & Java* (*can also be triggered via VSCode config in launch.json)
 ```
+npm install
+nx serve rum-records-angular --port 4205

-cd apps/rum-records-server
+cd apps/record-store-server-java

+// Option 1: OTel
+mvn spring-boot:start -Dspring-boot.run.jvmArguments="-javaagent:src/main/resources/otel/opentelemetry-javaagent.jar -Dotel.javaagent.configuration-file=src/main/resources/otel/elasticotel.properties"

+// Option 2: Elastic APM Agent
 mvn spring-boot:start
 ```

-The application will be available at http://localhost:4200/ by default unless you set an alternative port as you can see in the above Angular example.
-The React application connects to the Java application running at http://localhost:8080/.
-Meanwhile, the Angular application will connect to the Node server.
-All services will automatically reload if you change any of the source files.
+ The Angular application running at http://localhost:4205/, as above we have specified the port option to avoid conflict with the React application.
+This frontend will connect to the Java server running at http://localhost:8080/. *Please only run either with the OTel args or without for the Elastic APM agent to prevent a port conflict as they both resolve to the same server!*

 ## Build